 - Check your blood sugar level often.
-Frequent blood sugar monitoring — at least three times a day — can help you prevent low blood sugar and high blood sugar (hyperglycemia).
+Frequent blood sugar monitoring can help you prevent low blood sugar and high blood sugar (hyperglycemia).
 Remember, controlling your blood sugar level is the best way to promote a healthy pregnancy and prevent diabetes complications.

-- Eat healthy.
+- Eat a healthy diet.
 Your diabetes diet probably includes plenty of fruits, vegetables and whole grains.
 Although you can eat the same foods during pregnancy, your health care provider or registered dietitian might suggest changes to your meal plan to help you avoid problems with low blood sugar or high blood sugar.
 It's also important to take prenatal vitamins containing folic acid.

 - Schedule regular prenatal checkups.
-Your health care provider might recommend regular ultrasounds or other prenatal screening tests to monitor your baby's growth and development.
+Your health care provider might recommend extra clinic appointments and prenatal screening tests to monitor your baby's growth and development.